Would You Let Elon Musk Into Your Mind? The Truth Behind Neuralink’s Brain Chips

 The Quickest Surgery You’ll Ever Have

-Neuralink doesn’t picture white coats or hospital beds.
-They picture a literal robot.
+Neuralink doesn’t picture white coats or hospital beds, they picture a literal robot.

-The promise is ten minutes, no anesthesia, no overnight stay.
+A sleek machine that opens your skull and slides a chip into place.
+The promise is ten minutes, no anesthesia, and no overnight stay.
 You’d be home before your dinner reservation, except now you’d have a computer living in your brain.

-The risks may be statistically small, but small isn’t zero.
-A glitch in your phone is annoying.
+The risks may be statistically small (they claim), but small isn’t zero.
+Someone always wins the lottery, whether it’s a good one or a bad one.
+A glitch in your phone is annoying, but a glitch in your mind is something else entirely.

 Healing the Brain vs. Hacking It